For years a debate has raged. What kind of staffing model should we use to handle IT needs?

 What's Your IT Staffing Model Now?
 What Will it Become?

-Hiring for IT roles is slowly increasing as 2012 continues.
-If you're planning to hire, take a moment to think over what model would best serve your organization's priorities.
+If you plan to hire for IT roles, take a moment to think over what model would best serve your organization's priorities.
 Does it make sense to take on new full-time staff?
 Would you be better served with a consultant?
 Would a cloud service beat them both in terms of ROI?

 These pros & cons should help you figure all that out!